Hubert Boulard: Biography

 Boulard produced the collective work Les Gens normaux, paroles lesbiennes gay bi trans, published in 2013, during the time when France was voting on the legalization of gay marriage.
 In 2019, he wrote the comic Le Boiseleur : Les Mains d'Ilian, with illustrations by Gaëlle Hersent.
-In April 2020, Peau d'homme, written by Boulard with illustrations by Zanzim, is set to be released.
+In June 2020, Peau d'homme, written by Boulard with illustrations by Zanzim, was released.
+It had taken Zanzim five years to illustrate Hubert's script.

-Hubert Boulard died on 12 February 2020 at the age of 49, said his publisher in a press release.
+Boulard died on 12 February 2020 at the age of 49, said his publisher in a press release.